 After Astraea became an archdemon and settled in the filth with them, the poor whom she showed compassion to began to revere her.
 The acolyte of God alleges the maiden to be deceiving the lower class, not just leading a “clan of degenerate miscreants”.
 The Japanese text for the Dirty Colossus Archstone further reveals that the graben with its rotten trees has been made a temple, where we can see the residents throw up their arms in reverence toward Astraea.
 The maiden has created a cult with herself as their god, reinforcing accusations by the acolyte and others of debasing God’s honor.
 She is close to God in nature and believes herself to be of superior moral judgment, so assuming His role only makes sense.
 Why shouldn’t she become the god of the needy if God won’t?
 She is more deserving of their praise than a creator who cares not for the suffering of His creation.
 She at least doesn’t oppose their veneration.

 Naturally, this new faith has developed its own religious authorities.
-Some of the depraved ones wear ornately patterned robes and cast Poison Cloud.
-One in particular drops the shaman set, which refers to them as dubious, heretical spellcasters in its Japanese description, similar to the shadowmen.
-In fact, the set’s name specifically refers to majinaishi, (呪い師) spellcasters who are typically associated with religious rituals like tribal shamans or witch doctors.
-These conjurators are essentially holy ministers preaching the works of filth revealed to them by their demonic maiden.
+Some depraved ones closer to Astraea wear ornately patterned robes and cast Poison Cloud, one providing us the shaman’s clothes.
+Majinaishi (呪い師) are spellcasters typically associated with religious rituals like tribal shamans or witch doctors, and this “shaman” attire refers to them as dubious, heretical spellcasters in its Japanese description, similar to the shadowmen.
+In other words, these “conjurators” (呪術師) lathered in foul-smelling tallow are holy ministers preaching the works of filth revealed to them by their demonic maiden.
 And all the members of this corrupt cult — namely the men enthralled with a beautiful, pure girl sincerely showing them compassion for the first time in their miserable lives — are desperate to please her.
 The fog has twisted their forms to give them larger, longer noses and pointed ears, making them look more like goblins than men.
 With this comes connotations of something more primal, base, and most of all greedy.
 They hunger for attention from their holy mother, and they will do whatever it takes to earn her favor.

 And so, the valley became a living hell.
 A number of men have been impaled upon long pikes with many metal bits jabbed into them.
 As if that was tortuous enough, these corpses have been set aflame to light various areas of the valley in lieu of torches, especially in the area directly leading up to Astraea’s temple.
 Moreover, several of the twisted residents we face use long firelit pikes, leaving no doubt to who caused this.
 If there were any men who didn’t convert to the worship of the maiden, they met a tortuous end soon enough — and not just them.
 More than just have her child snatched away as the localization iterates, the filthy woman states that both she and her son will be attacked if they are spotted by Astraea’s followers.
 The two of them weren’t alone either, as none of the other locals still alive are women and children, only the male zealots and the dark spirit of a cannibal in the swamp.
 The Nexus Archstone text further reveals that anyone who happens to wander into the valley will also be attacked.
 The land has been taken over by a mob of “depraved” fanatics killing anyone including each other, leaving ominous implications for the rotten flesh fueling their campfires.

-Anything and everything’s the worst since that demon woman came, it is.
-The men look stupefied, incoherently mutter, and revere and support that woman; what’s more, if their eyes meet mine or anything, we’ll come under attack.
+Anything and everything’s been the worst since that demon woman came, it has.
+The men look stupefied, incoherently mutter, and revere and support that woman; what’s more, if their eyes so much as meet mine, we’ll come under attack.

 And why?
 For their souls, of course.
 If we don’t buy any of her wares, the filthy woman doesn’t ask if “that witch” sent us to harass her but demands we go and become “that woman’s offering.”
 The Nexus Archstone texts reaffirm that the attackers are offering souls to Astraea.
 As a demon, she is an intermediary of the Old One and so must collect souls on its behalf.
 But rather than rely on just the aid of demons or the soul-starved, the maiden employs her sane followers to gather them as offerings to their goddess.
 As to why these depraved ones are willing to go so far for Astraea?
 It goes beyond just her beauty, purity, and kindness.
 As the original text for her Archstone states, she became a demon not just to ease their pain but to take it away.
 She considers God cruel for allowing them to experience pain, so the solution is to eliminate that feeling.
 This is reinforced by the original name for Relief being kusai, (救済) which refers specifically to salvation from suffering in Buddhism.
 Therefore, the men of the valley worship the maiden and offer her souls on the promise that she will free them from their suffering.